Exploring the Manet & Morisot Exhibit: A Rainy-Day Adventure

 The plan was to stay close to shore to avoid any shipping traffic in the channel.
 Staying close to shore though, we found that an eddy was hindering our progress, so a few of us moved out of the eddy closer to the shipping channel where we found a more favorable current.
 We landed at the Martinez Marina at 11:20.

 We broke out our lunches and as is our tradition several varieties of chocolate were shared.
 After lunch several of us decided to paddle into the marsh at the Radke Martinez Regional Shoreline.
-We paddled well up into the Alhambra Creek, under Embarcadero Street before turning around.
+We paddled well up into the Alhambra Creek and under Embarcadero Street before turning around.

 On the return leg I was looking forward to paddling through the pilings near Port Costa.
 They provide some interesting photo opportunities as well as an opportunity to practice boat control.
 As fate would have it though, my iPhone battery went dead so I was without a camera for the last half mile or so.
 I need to make a note to keep my Olympus TG-5 available, so I have a camera handy when my iPhone battery goes dead.

-On our return to Eckley Pier, we noted that the tide had receded, and what had been gravel on our launch was now broken bricks which proved to be a bit treacherous for walking and carrying boats.
+On our return to Eckley Pier, we noted that the tide had receded and what had been gravel on our launch was now broken bricks.
+This proved to be a bit treacherous for walking and carrying boats.
 We logged 10 miles over the course of the day.

 More photos are available in an online gallery.